 \begin{proof} The proof is essentially the same as Proposition 4.7 of \cite{li-schul-1} except we will use our \eqref{e:ball-cover} instead of their equation (28). \end{proof}

 We can now prove the following proposition. \begin{proposition}

 \end{proposition}

 \begin{proof} The proof is essentially the same as Proposition 4.8 of \cite{li-schul-1} except we use our Proposition \ref{p:cube-cover} instead of their Proposition 4.7.
-Note then that this changes to quantity $q$ to $q = (1 + \epsilon_0^s 2^{-sM}/10)^{-1}$ and so we get
+Note that this changes their quantity $q$ to $q = (1 + \epsilon_0^s 2^{-sM}/10)^{-1}$ and so we get

 \end{proof}